 If you're knitting with roving yarn, the considerations are much like with any kind of bulky or super bulky yarn.
 Knitting with roving is a lot of fun because the projects work up so quickly and the personality of the fiber really shines through because it's so loosely spun.

 Projects worked with roving can get heavy really fast.
 Even if you don't need a circular needle for the pattern, you might want to use one to knit back and forth.
-This will take some of the weight off your wrists as you knit.
+This will take some of the weight off your wrists as you knit, which will help avoid repetitive strain from knitting.

 If you dabble in crochet, roving is a very popular choice for finger crochet and really quick, bulky projects.